manhhv87/segment_seedlingTools/README.md

 This will separate different seedling trays into folders labeled "1", "2", "3", "4", "5", and "6".
 It currently only supports images with 6 seedling trays.
 Your seed trays may not be the same size (in pixels) as mine in your images.
 You can tweak parameters in the tray_separator function to adjust this.

 *Images will be moved from the original directory to the new labeled ones.
 This operation WILL overwrite image files with the same name so take care.*

+# Jupyter Notebooks
+I used these notebooks for data exploration.
+Feel free to take a look, though it may be sloppyish.